1772hojaz/ALU_Playing_Around_with_APIs_Grp_12/README.md

 ## Project Overview

-This project is a collaborative effort to design and develop a small web application that leverages external APIs to fetch and display relevant data.
-The primary focus is on functionality, utilizing APIs from various categories to demonstrate a range of capabilities.
+This project is a small application developed by Group 12 for the "Playing Around with APIs" assignment.
+The application incorporates external APIs to fetch and display relevant data.
+The focus is on demonstrating the use of various APIs and extending functionality to create a useful application.

 ## Features